xSQL/atmega8-thermometer/README.md

-# atmega8-thermometer

-#To build use command
+# To build use command

 ```bash
 $ make build
 ```

-#To download firmware (usbasp & avrdude used by default)
+# To download firmware (usbasp & avrdude used by default)

 ```bash
 $ make flash